 Follow Up/Other Support

-The Advocate Coach will make a concerted effort to follow-up with the client to check on her well being and progress with her pregnancy.
+The coach advocate will make a concerted effort to follow-up with the client to check on her well being and progress with her pregnancy.
 This will occur through follow up appointments, interaction during Learning for Life classes, and by telephone or other outreach.
 These follow-up discussions will facilitate communication and sharing of information, and allow the Advocate to better understand particular challenges the client may be facing, and determine if additional support from LifeNet can be provided.

 Community Outreach and Education